saeed-abdullah/saeed-abdullah.github.io/info/colophon.markdown

 ---
 layout: page
+title: Colophon
 ---

-<h2>Colophon</h2>

-I used the design from [Tommi Kaikkonen][tommi-website] who modified the CSS originally from [Wordpress Svbtle theme][wp-svbtle].
-If you are interested about typography you should definitely read [his][tommi-typography] awesome interactive guide.
+This websites uses a modified version of [Lanyon][lanyon-theme] theme.
+The typography of the site is inspired from this awesome [interactive guide][tommi-typography] by Tommi Kaikkonen.

-I use [Jekyll](http://jekyllrb.com) to generate the blog, you can find the content available at [github][github-blog].
+I use [Jekyll](http://jekyllrb.com) to generate the site.
+It is hosted and published using GitHub pages.
+You can find the content available at [my GitHub account][github-blog].

-The CSS file of this blog, as dertivative work of the original Wordpress Svbtle theme, shares same license --- GPL V2.0.
+The CSS files of the site, as dertivative work of the Lanyon theme, shares the same MIT license.
 The rest of the content is licensed under [Attribution-NonCommercial-ShareAlike 3.0 Unported (CC BY-NC-SA 3.0)][cc-nc-sa] unless explicitly noted otherwise.

 [cc-nc-sa]: http://creativecommons.org/licenses/by-nc-sa/3.0/